ZhiqingXiao/rl-book/en2024/README.md

 This book comprehensively introduces the mainstream RL theory.

 - This book introduces the trunk of the modern RL theory in a systematically way.
 All major results are accompanied with proofs.
-We introduce the algorithms based on the theory, which covers all mainstream RL algorithms, including both classical RL algorithms such as eligibility trace and deep RL algorithm such as MuZero.
+We introduce the algorithms based on the theory, which covers all mainstream RL algorithms, including the algorithms in large model era such as PPO, RLHF, IRL, and PbRL.
 - This book uses a consistent set of mathematical notations, which are compatible with mainstream RL tutorials.

 All chapters are accompanied with Python codes.